escbeargew99-gif/iusrepo.github.io/markdown/faq.md

 [announce][announce] repository on GitHub to be notified of changes like this in the future.

-### Where can I find packages for RHEL 6 and older versions?
+### Where can I find packages for RHEL 7 and older versions?

-RHEL 6 has reached end of life and is no longer receiving security patches.
-The IUS packages for RHEL 6 and older are not maintained and should not be used.
+RHEL 7 and older have reached end of life and are no longer receiving security patches.
+The IUS packages for RHEL 7 and older are not maintained and should not be used.
 For historical purposes, these packages are available at [vault.ius.io][vault].

 ### Can I become an IUS mirror?